Carbon Explorer: A Holistic Approach for Designing Carbon Aware Datacenters: Datacenter Design: Strategies for Carbon Free Computing

 \subsection{Battery Storage}

-Improvements in energy storage over the last decade have led to lithium-ion batteries (LIB) that offer high capacity and energy density~\cite{diouf2015potential}.
+The Carbon Explorer framework is designed to include a modular battery model that supports different storage technologies to be added through a simple API.
+In this work, we analyze lithium-ion batteries (LIB) as improvements in energy storage over the last decade have led to LIB to offer high capacity and energy density~\cite{diouf2015potential}.
 As the technology has matured, LIB has become a common, cost-effective storage medium for renewable energy~\cite{yang2020sustainability}.
+There is also emerging technologies such as sodium-ion (Na+) batteries, for which materials are easier to obtain and come with lower environmental impact~\cite{nayak2018lithium}.
 For these reasons, batteries play an important role in 24/7 carbon-free computing.
 This section describes how \CarbonExplorer evaluates the impact of batteries that are charged by renewable energy and discharged by datacenter servers.

 Datacenters already deploy batteries to prevent the interruption of services during maintenance or power failures.
 Batteries distributed throughout racks and clusters permit continuous operation when utility power fails and the datacenter must switch to diesel generator backups~\cite{malla2020coordinated}.